AppLovin/AppLovin-MAX-Unreal/README.md

     LoadRewardedAd();
 }

-void UMyWidget::OnRewardedAdReceivedReward(const FAdInfo &AdInfo, const FReward &Reward) {
+void UMyWidget::OnRewardedAdReceivedReward(const FAdInfo &AdInfo, const FAdReward &Reward) {
     // Rewarded ad was displayed and user should receive the reward }